 How do we collect your personal data?

-The two main ways we collect information from you:
+There are two ways that we collect information about you:

 Directly from you